Are you curious about the complex and technical world of lubricating oil? Look no further!

 Does high viscosity of lubricating oil indicate good quality of lubricating oil?

-The main properties of lubricating oil are viscosity, oxidation stability and lubricity, which are closely related to the composition of lubricating oil fractions.
+After adding additives, the base oil becomes a lubricating oil product.
+The main properties of lubricating oil are viscosity, oxidation stability, and lubricity, which are all closely related to the composition of the lubricating oil fractions.

 Function of lubricating oil

-The general requirements for lubricating oil are:
+The general requirements for lubricating oil include:

 Storage of lubricating oil

 Barreled and canned lubricating oils should be stored in a warehouse to protect them from the effects of climate.